Tuesday, February 18, 2014

 "The park, dad!"
 They shout in unison.

-Well, we can’t be hermits in the house all day, goodbye sleep until we see each other another day.
+We can't be hermits in the house all day, and we'll have to sleep until we see each other another day.
 So I decided to get them dressed and go to the park.
-It’s the parental thing to do.
+It's the parental thing to do.
 The boys need exercise.
-Maybe I can just day dream a little at the park.
+I could daydream a little at the park.

 So much for that.
-I never deny my boys catch.
-Maybe I can daydream in the car about sleep.
+I never deny my boy's catch.
+I can daydream in the car about sleep.

 They sing or mumble or something to the beat of the music.
 No more daydreaming, Chris.
 Say goodbye to sleep.